Hetepheres I: Biography

-Hetepheres I may have been a wife of King Sneferu, and was the mother of King Khufu.
+Hetepheres I may have been a wife of King Sneferu, and was the mother of King Khufu and grandmother of king Khafre.
 It is possible that Hetepheres had been a minor wife of Sneferu and only rose in prominence after her son ascended the throne.
 She was the grandmother of two kings, Djedefre and Khafre, and of queen Hetepheres II.
 Her titles include: King's Mother (Mut-nisut, mwt-nswt), Mother of the King of the Two Lands (Mut-nisut-biti, mwt-nswt-bjtj), Attendant of Horus (Khet-heru, ḫt-hrw), and God's Daughter of his body (Zat-netjer-net-khetef, zꜣt-nṯr-nt-ẖt.f).
 The marriage of Hetepheres I to Snefru solidified his rise to the throne.
 Because she carried the royal bloodline from one dynasty to the next, two great royal lines were joined when they married.
 Her title as "God's Daughter of his body" refers to her father, Huni, who ruled at the end of the Third Dynasty and was deified.
 She married Sneferu and gave birth to the next king, Khufu, who commissioned her tomb and pyramid.
 The mothers of Ancient Egyptian kings held special status.
 Her later titles arose from her relationship to her son and his role as king.

+Tomb

-Discovery of the tomb
+Discovery

 Starting in 1902, a joint expedition of Harvard University and the Boston Museum of Fine Arts took over the excavation of Giza.
-For 23 years they methodically cleared and documented the area.
-On March 9, 1925, while the leader of the expedition, George Reisner, was back in the USA, the staff photographer noticed a patch of plaster where he was expecting limestone.
+For 23 years, they methodically cleared and documented the area.
+On March 9, 1925, while the leader of the expedition, George Reisner, was back in the United States, the staff photographer noticed a patch of plaster where he was expecting limestone.
 Under the direction of Ahmed Said, Reisner's head rais, they cleared the area and removed the plaster, revealing a deep shaft.
 They dug down 85 feet before reaching a masonry wall which, when penetrated, revealed a jumble of grave goods including a white alabaster sarcophagus, gold encased rods used to frame a canopy or tent, gold, wood furniture, and more.
 Using binoculars and mirrors, Battiscombe Gunn reported that he saw an inscription identifying Sneferu.
 But this, contrary to newspaper reports at the time, only meant that the owner of the tomb had lived during the reign of Sneferu.

 Reisner concluded that this represented a secret reburial, possibly because robbers had gotten into the original tomb.
 By April, he had identified the owner of the tomb as Hetepheres, wife of Sneferu and mother of Khufu.
 In 1927, the team gathered to open the sarcophagus only to find that it was empty.